GSA/challenges-and-prizes/_historical-challenges/up-for-a-challenge-u4c--stimulating-innovation-in-breast-cancer-genetic-epidemiology.md

-  of an Entry, Challenge participants must include the Team name under which they are submitting.\r\n\r\nAll final Entries must be submitted through the Challenge website on Synapse, following website instructions and should provide necessary and sufficient detail and annotation for reproduction of the submitted results.
-  Information accompanying each Entry should include:\r\n<ol>\r\n\t<li>Title of project</li>\r\n\t<li>Name of Team</li>\r\n\t<li>Names and field of expertise of Team members</li>\r\n\t<li>List of new pair-wise collaborations on Team (defined
+  of an Entry, Challenge participants must include the Team name under which they are submitting.\r\n\r\nAll final Entries must be submitted through the Challenge website on Synapse, following website instructions and should provide necessary and sufficient detail and annotation for reproduction of the submitted results.</p> Information accompanying each Entry should include:\r\n<ol>\r\n\t<li>Title of project</li>\r\n\t<li>Name of Team</li>\r\n\t<li>Names and field of expertise of Team members</li>\r\n\t<li>List of new pair-wise collaborations on Team (defined